JoshuaHabif/TextualDataPredictiveAnalytics/README.md

-8) Now we can run the third part of the program which classifies new documents.
+8) Now I can run the third part of the program which classifies new documents.
 Right click the project, and select run configurations.
 Under run configurations, specify "classifying.Main" is the main class, and provide the "Resources" folder path as a command line argument.
 Click "Run."
 You should now see the results printed to console, along with performance metrics.
 A confusion matrix has also been saved to the resources folder.
 If you wish to change the parameters, and run Fuzzy KNN, go to classifying.Main and change the final static class variables.